vorpalmace/vorpalmace.github.io/_posts/2025-4-29-the-coming-of-osric-the-third.md

 ---
-title: The Coming of Osric the Third
+title: The Coming of Osric the Third (Updated)
-date: '2025-04-29'
+date: '2025-05-06'
 layout: post
 published: true
 tags: